GoldenBoy13420/Pixalyze/frontend/README.md

-# Image Processing GUI - Frontend
+# Pixalyze Frontend

-A beautiful, modern React frontend for the Image Processing application.
+A beautiful, modern React frontend for the Pixalyze image processing and analysis application.

 ## Features